Skip to main content

 Disproportionate burden

-We are not claiming disproportionate burden for this website.
+At this time, we have not made any disproportionate burden claims for this website.

 Content that’s not within the scope of the accessibility regulations